-The scheme is considered to be a multi-employer scheme as described in Section 28 of FRS 102.
+The scheme is considered to be a multi-employer scheme as described in Section 28 of FRS I02.
 This means it is not possible to attribute the Scheme's assets and liabilities to each specific Responsible Body, and this means contributions are accounted for as if the Scheme were a defined contribution scheme.

 A valuation of the Scheme is carried out once every three years.
-The most recent Scheme valuation completed was carried out as at 31 December 2018.
-The 2018 valuation revealed a deficit of $\pounds$ 50m, based on assets of $\pounds$ 1,818m and a funding target of $\pounds$ 1,868m, assessed using the following assumption:
+The most recent Scheme valuation completed was carried out as at 31 December 2021.
+The 2021 valuation revealed a surplus of £560m, based on assets of £2,720m and a funding target of £2,160m, assessed using the following assumption:

-- An average discount rate of 3.2% p.a.; - Increase in pensionable stipends of 3.4% p.a.; - RPI inflation of 3.4% p.a. (and pension increases consistent with this); - Mortality in accordance with 95% of the S3NA\VL tables, with allowance for improvements in mortality rates in line with the CMI2018 extended model with a long term annual rate of improvement of 1.5%, a smoothing parameter of 7 and an initial addition to mortality improvements of 0.5% p.a.
+- An average discount rate of 2.7% p.a. - Increase in pensionable stipends of 2.8% p.a. - RPI inflation of 3.6% p.a. (and pension increases consistent with this) - Mortality in accordance with 90% of the S3NA_VL tables, with allowance for improvements in mortality rates in line with the CMI2020 extended model with a long-term annual rate of improvement of 1.5%, a smoothing parameter of 7 and an initial addition to mortality improvements of 0.5% p.a.

-Following the 31 December 2018 valuation, a recovery plan was put in place until 31 December 2022 and the deficit recovery contributions (as a percentage of pensionable stipends) are set out in the table below.
+Following the 31 December 2018 valuation, a deficit recovery plan was put in place until 31 December 2022 and the deficit recovery contributions (as a percentage of pensionable stipends) are set out in the table below.
+An interim reduction to deficit contributions to 3.2% of pensionable stipends was made with effect from I April 2022.
+Following finalisation of the 31 December 2021 valuation, deficit contributions ceased with effect from 1 January 2023, since the Scheme was in surplus.